blacktwin/JBOPS/killstream/readme.md

 ### Rich Notifications (Discord or Slack)
 The following can be added to any of the above examples.

+**How it Works:**

+Tautulli > Script Agent > Script > Tautulli > Webhook Agent > Discord/Slack

+1. Tautulli's script agent is executed
+1. Script executes
+1. The script sends the json data to the webhook agent
+1. Webhook agent passes the information to Discord/Slack

 **Limitations:**
 * Due to [size](https://api.slack.com/docs/message-attachments#thumb_url) limitations by slack.
 A thumbnail may not appear with every notification when using `--posterUrl {poster_url}`.
 * `allStreams` will not have poster images in the notifications.